nalgeon/sqlean/docs/fileio.md

 └───────────┴───────┴────────────┴──────┘
 ```

-Or a whole directory (recursively with subdirectories):
+List a whole directory.
+Lists only the direct children by default:

 ```
 sqlite> select * from lsdir('test') order by name;